000600/BrainTumorCNN/README.md

 - 1 Hidden layer (with 256 neurons and a ReLU activation function
 - 1 Output layer (with 1 output neuron and a sigmoid activation function)

+Note that when running the **brain_tumor_cnn.py** file, you will need to input the path of the image dataset as a string — the location for where to put the path is signified near the top of the file with the word "< PATH >".
+There are two places a path needs to be entereed: once when all the non-tumor images are being added to the dataset and once when all of the tumor images are being added to the dataset.

 Feel free to further tune the hyperparameters or build upon the model!

 ## The Dataset